Tree-Guided Rare Feature Selection and Logic Aggregation with Electronic Health Records Data: Suicide Risk Modeling with EHR Data

-We evaluate the out-of-sample prediction performance of all methods with 10 generated case-control datasets, each with all cases and randomly selected controls.
-Each dataset is divided into 70\% for training and 30\% for testing.
-We use the similar evaluation metrics as in Section \ref{sec:sim:classification} and average the results from the 10 datasets.
-Specifically, with each method, we compute out-of-sample AUC and AUPRC, and in addition, we identify either 5\% or 10\% of the testing patients with the highest risk and evaluate the associated sensitivity and PPV; due to the very low prevalence of the events, these would be roughly similar to consider 5\% or 10\% specificity.
-As the model is constructed based on a case-control design, we also report the adjusted PPV values to reflect the expected performance on the whole cohort; see details in Section \ref{sec::app-suicide} of the Appendix.
+Though our main focus is on exploring the association between prior mental health conditions and suicide risk based on the proposed logic aggregation framework, it is important to demonstrate that the models produced by TSLA are of high-quality as compared to those by the other competing methods.
+We thus first evaluate the out-of-sample prediction performance of all methods with a 10-fold splitting procedure.
+The cases and the controls are both randomly divided to 10 folds, and each time we use 9 folds of the cases and the controls for training and one fold for testing.
+We use the same evaluation metrics as in Section \ref{sec:simu-bin} and average the results from the 10 splits.
+Specifically, with each method, we compute out-of-sample AUC and AUPRC, and in addition, we identify either 5\% or 10\% of the testing patients with the highest risk and evaluate the associated sensitivity and PPV; due to the low prevalence of the events, these would be roughly similar to considering 5\% or 10\% specificity.

-Table~\ref{tab:suicideresultnew} shows the out-of-sample prediction performance of all methods.
-The TSLA approach performs the best.
-Although the improvement in AUC is not large, the aggregated model may have substantially better AUPRC, sensitivity, and PPV measures than the other methods.
-For example, our method leads to the highest sensitivity, 36.2\%, when 10\% of patients are determined as at high risk, as comparing to 35.6\% from the best competitor.
-This has important clinical implications: if we were to label 10\% of patients as the high risk group of suicide, our model is able to capture 36.2\% of patients who are going to attempt suicide.
+Table~\ref{tab:tab4} shows the out-of-sample prediction performance of all methods.
+We also provide the paired $t$-test results to compare TSLA and other methods in Section~~\ref{sec::app-suicide-result} of the Supplement.
+We remark that the baseline model of using age and gender as the only covariates leads to a mean AUC of 52.3\% (0.4\%), because the two variables are already being used in constructing the case-control cohort; we thus omit it in the discussion.
+The TSLA models have comparable or better performance in AUC, AUPRC, sensitivity, and PPV than the other methods, although the improvements are generally not substantial and are mostly not statistically significant based on the paired $t$-tests assuming the results across the 10 splits are independent of each other.
+Nonetheless, TSLA leads to the highest sensitivity, 22.7\%, when 5\% of patients are determined as at high risk, as compared to 21.8\% from the best competitor RFS-Sum.
+This has an important clinical implication: if we label 5\% of patients as the high risk group of suicide, our model is able to capture 22.7\% of patients who are going to attempt suicide.
+We also observe that the performance of TSLA remains similar with or without the pre-screening of ICD codes.
+One plausible explanation is that the inclusion of the extremely rare ICD codes, while potentially bringing in useful information, may at the same time introduce noise and make the selection and aggregation more challenging due to increased model dimensionality.

+We remark that this study does not intend to build the best possible predictive model of suicide with EHR data; however, the results do suggest that TSLA could be utilized as an effective tool of feature engineering and selection to improve existing suicide risk algorithms \citep{su2020machine}.